 While sifting through mid-19th century newspaper articles, I glanced up and was intrigued to find this article:

-Despite knowing she was not related to my family, I set out to find Mary Martin and see if her death had been chronicled elsewhere.
+Rather than abandon such valuable genealogical information, and despite knowing she was not related to my family, I set out to find Mary Martin and see if her death had been chronicled elsewhere.
 Given the year of her death and the sorry fate of her gravestone (and therefore her gravesite), I wasn’t optimistic.

 The Martin Family